HippoEug/HackTheBox/Machines (Easy)/ScriptKiddie.md

 We try to use Burpsuite by modifying requests to the site.
 For example, the original data that was sent was `ip=127.0.0.1&action=scan` to do NMAP, and I tried to add an additional command at the back.
 Modifying with Burpsuite, a new command `ip=127.0.0.1%3Bpwd&action=scan` was sent, to emulate the command `nmap 127.0.0.1;pwd`.
 This did not work.

 ### 4. Port 5000 HTTP Attack Attempt 2
 We got a clue from other HTB users that we need to focus more on exploits.
-We failed to find exploits when performing `searchsploit nmap`, `searchsploit searchsploit`, but `searchsploit msf` showed a potential exploit called `msfd' Remote Code Execution (Metasploit)`.
+We failed to find exploits when performing `searchsploit nmap`, `searchsploit searchsploit`, but `searchsploit msf` showed a potential exploit called `'msfd' Remote Code Execution (Metasploit)`.

 We try it out, but again did not work.